sandeep-krishnamurthy/keras/docs/mxnet_backend/save_mxnet_model.md

 data_names, data_shapes = save_mxnet_model(model=model, prefix='mnist_cnn', epoch=0)
 ```

-We will now have 2 files (MXNet model) in the current directory.
+After running this script, you will now have two files for an MXNet model in the current directory.
 * mnist_cnn-symbol.json
 * mnist_cnn-0000.params